Nonprofit Technology Roadmap

 That usually means the roadmap was built from assumptions instead of workflows.
 Leadership approved a plan that sounded reasonable, but it was not anchored in how work actually happens across programs, fundraising, finance, and communications.

-What went wrong
+What went wrong with the nonprofit technology roadmap

 The roadmap was planning in the abstract.
 It focused on systems and projects without grounding them in real day-to-day work.

 For each initiative, write one sentence that starts with “This shows up when...”
 Then validate the workflow with the people who actually do the work.
 For system-related initiatives, treat workflow definition and data definitions as Phase 0.
 Tools come after the workflow is clear.
+A technology roadmap built on real workflows instead of assumed ones is one that actually improves how work gets done.

 Next Step